ahmed-irfan/ahmed-irfan.github.io/index.md

 ## About

-I am an Applied Scientist at Amazon Web Services.
-Previously, I was a Postdoc Researcher in [Clark Barrett](https://theory.stanford.edu/~barrett/)'s Group at [Stanford University](https://www.stanford.edu/).
+I am an Applied Scientist at Amazon Web Services since April 2021.
+From May 2019 to April 2021, I was a Postdoc Researcher in [Clark Barrett](https://theory.stanford.edu/~barrett/)'s Group at [Stanford University](https://www.stanford.edu/).
 Before that, I was a Postdoc Researcher at [Fondazione Bruno Kessler](https://www.fbk.eu), [Embedded Systems Unit](https://es.fbk.eu), led by [Alessandro Cimatti](https://es.fbk.eu/people/cimatti/).